 What is a flexible spending account?

-When it’s open enrollment time, users can decide if they want to contribute to their flexible spending account and how much.
+When it’s open enrollment time, users can decide if they want to contribute to their FSA and how much.
 After that window closes, their contributions are set in stone.

 - Gaining or losing access to Medicare or Medicaid.